Marshall Islands at the 2020 Summer Olympics

 The Marshall Islands competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, due to the COVID-19 pandemic.
 It was the nation's fourth appearance at the Summer Olympics since its debut in 2008.
-The delegation consisted of two athletes, one man and one women, competing in two events in swimming.
+The delegation consisted of two athletes, one man and one woman, competing in two events in swimming.
 Swimmer Phillip Kinono competed in the men's 50 metre freestyle.
 Colleen Furgeson, a returning competitor from the 2016 Rio Olympics competed in the women's 100 metre freestyle.
 For the first time, in an effort to promote gender equality, two flagbearers, one male and one female were allowed at the Olympics.
 Furgeson and Kinono lead the Marshall Islands squad as the flagbearers in the opening ceremony.
 The Marshall Islands, however, has yet to win its first ever Olympic medal.